 A previous review urged fire officials to develop other processes when aircraft cannot fly to provide information to ground crews.

-Officials recognize “the significant impact the Eaton Fire had on residents and understands that some community members may still have questions about evacuation timing and emergency communications.
+Officials recognize “the significant impact the Eaton Fire had on residents and understand that some community members may still have questions about evacuation timing and emergency communications.
 The Department remains committed to transparency and supports ongoing after‑action reviews and independent investigations of the overall emergency response.”

 Among other changes, the Department has integrated new technology, and new units and teams, is seeking a new 911 Computer Aided Dispatch system, and is piloting OroraTech for satellite imagery.